 Apple’s next earnings call takes place this afternoon.
-If it’s anything like the last one, CEO Tim Cook and CFO Luca Maestri will simply lay out the good news.
-After all, analysts expect $73.8 billion in revenue over $59.7 billion in the same quarter last year.
+If it’s anything like recent calls, CEO Tim Cook and CFO Luca Maestri will simply lay out the good news — though it’s not expected to be as good as it was in recent quarters.

-Even so, Apple’s third-quarter call is likely to be no exception to the rule of financial wordiness, even if extreme profit renders exaggeration unnecessary.
+Even so, Apple’s second-quarter call is likely to be no exception to the earnings-call rules of financial wordiness and exaggerated success.
 If you’re not a pro investor, the financial terms and buzzwords rattled off by Cook and Maestri can be confusing.

 So Cult of Mac attempted to shed light on some of typical earnings-report jargon below.